Maliyo Games sets up game dev boot camp with Google in Africa

 Three top investment pros open up about what it takes to get your video game funded.

-“We did you know, we are bringing people new people into the team to help support with the bootcamp,” Obi said.
+“We are bringing people new people into the team to help support with the bootcamp,” Obi said.
 “But the bootcamp itself, the content itself is self-paced and self-taught.
 It’s project-based content.
 So people essentially follow online tutorials, online guidance.
 And then we would be onboarding mentors, from the African game developer community, as well as the global game developer community, to then help support some of these learners with mentors who can then provide guidance.”

-The #GameUp Bootcamp is designed for people with basic programming knowledge or a computer science background.
+The #GameUp Bootcamp is designed for people with basic programming knowledge or a background in computer science.
 Selected participants will learn how to refine, package and develop casual Android games using a modern self-paced and project-based learning system with instructors who will periodically assess and evaluate students’ performance.

 The program will support participants with valuable peer-support from the African gaming community.
 The #GameUp Bootcamp will also offer a data allowance to enable students to access course materials and download the relevant software.

-Maliyo is a Lagos-based game development studio with more than 40 mobile games in its portfolio.
+Maliyo is a Lagos-based studio with more than 40 mobile games in its portfolio.
 The company brings its nearly 10 years of experience as a leader in the African gaming scene.
 The goal is to share African cultural richness in every product they create.
 Maliyo embeds authentic and meticulous storylines and character development in their games, which include Math Rush, NDR, Jungle Escape, and Aboki Run.

 Students who reside in Nigeria, Ghana, or Kenya are eligible to apply.
 Participants must have a personal computer.
-Applications are due by August 2.
+Applications are due August 2.
 The program will favor candidates with knowledge of one of the programming languages: C#, C++, HTML, or JavaScript.

 “We want people with some level of competency in programming,” Obi said.